bryancasler/Bryans-Preferred-Modules-for-FoundryVTT/README.md

   - Configure Settings (tab) > Module Settings > Ticking Sound: Unchecked
 - [Custom CSS](https://foundryvtt.com/packages/custom-css/) - OPTIONAL: Allows a user to setup custom CSS rules in a world.
   - My [custom.css](https://github.com/bryancasler/Bryans-Preferred-Modules-for-FoundryVTT/blob/master/custom.css) is part of this repo.
-- [Deselection](https://github.com/Sky-Captain-13/foundry/tree/master/deselection) - Allows you to deselect a token or tokens by clicking any empty spot on the map.
+- (No longer needed in v7) [Deselection](https://github.com/Sky-Captain-13/foundry/tree/master/deselection) - Allows you to deselect a token or tokens by clicking any empty spot on the map.
 - [Dice So Nice](https://gitlab.com/riccisi/foundryvtt-dice-so-nice) - Adds the ability to show a 3D dice simulation when a roll is made.
   - Configure Settings (tab) > Module Settings > Hide FX: None
   - Configure Settings (tab) > Module Settings > Sound Effects: Unchecked